aerni/statamic-advanced-seo/README.md

 ```

 ### Configuration
 Make sure the generator is enabled in the addon’s config.
 Next, head over to `SEO -> Site -> Social Media` and enable the collections you want to enable the generator for.
 This will add a new `Social Images Generator` section to the selected collections’ defaults and entry blueprint.
-It will also add a new action to the contextual menu on the collections’ listing page.

 ### Usage
-Activate the `Generate Social Images` toggle to generate the images every time you save the entry.
-If you don’t like this behavior, you can instead use the action in the contextual menu to generate the images on demand.
+Activate the `Generate Social Images` toggle on the entry to generate the social images.
+If you have multiple themes, you may select the theme of your choice in the `Themes` dropdown.
+The images are generated every time you save the entry.
+You may also disable this behavior in the config, to generate the images the first time the entry is viewed on the frontend instead.

 ### Additional Fields
 You might want to add fields to your blueprint specifically for your social images.
 Create a fieldset with the handle `social_images_generator` and it will add the fields directly below the social images generator.
 How sweet is that!